-Council tax hikes 2023 – how much more could you pay?
+Council tax goes up - how much more are you paying where you live?

-Londoners could be hit by the biggest council tax hikes in years.
-In Mayor Sadiq Khan’s draft budget, revealed on Wednesday, council tax for an average band D property will rise by £38.55 - the maximum allowed by the government.
+We’ve also put together all the information on changes in London, which faces one of the largest council tax hikes in years.
+In mayor Sadiq Khan’s draft budget earlier this year, it was unveiled that council tax for an average band D property will rise by £38.55 - the maximum allowed by the government.

-And some second-home hotspots are also planning to target hefty council tax hikes on those properties.
-For example, Dorset Council is planning to double the charge for properties that remain empty and unfurnished for more than a year.
+Popular second-home hotspots are also subject to council tax hikes this month, with specific policies put in place to target holiday-home owners.
+This month, Dorset Council will double the charge for properties that remain empty and unfurnished for more than a year.

 Council tax hikes 2023